Unsupervised tree boosting for learning probability distributions: Numerical Experiments

-We compare our approach with three normalizing flow (NF) methods using deep neural networks to construct transforms, which represent the state-of-the-art for density estimation in machine learning: MADE \citep{germain2015made}, Real NVP \citep{dinh2016density}, and MAF \citep{papamakarios2017masked}.
-Their predictive scores are taken from \cite{papamakarios2017masked} and \citep{liu2021density}, where the detailed settings of the NF models are provided.
-For our boosting algorithm, the optimal values of $c_0$ and $\gamma$, tuning parameters for regularization, are chosen from $(0.1, 0.2, 0.3)$ and $(0.0, 0.1, \dots, 1.0)$, respectively, with the 10-fold cross validation.
-The selected values are shown in Table~\ref{table: chosen parameter values}.
+We compare our approach with three normalizing flow (NF) methods using deep neural networks to construct transforms, which represent the state-of-the-art for density estimation in machine learning: MADE \citep{germain2015made}, Real NVP \citep{dinh2016density}, and MAF \citep{papamakarios2017masked}, {and with the DDD algorithm}.
+Their predictive scores are taken from \cite{papamakarios2017masked} and \citep{liu2021density}, where the detailed settings of the NF models are provided. { For the DDD algorithm, we evaluate the performance under three possible values of the shrinkage parameter ($\alpha$), 0.2\%, 2\%, and 20\% of the sample size, and show the best predictive scores.
+For our boosting algorithm, the values of $c_0, \gamma$---the tuning parameters for regularization---are set to $(0.1, 0.0)$ and $(0.1, 0.5)$. }

-A comparison of the predictive scores is provided in Figure~\ref{fig: pred scores}, where our method is labeled as ``boostPM'' (which stands for ``boosting probability measures'').
-(A table of the predictive scores is provided in {\bf Supplementary Materials \ref{supp: tables and figures} }.)
-Our unsupervised tree boosting is overall competitive with the NF methods and even shows the best predictive performance for two data sets (``POWER'' and ``AReM''). {\bf Supplementary Materials~\ref{supp: tables and figures}} also provides a visual comparison of the training data sets and replicated data sets simulated from the fitted generative model, and it confirms that the distributional structures are successfully captured.
-It should be noted that among the considered methods, ours is the only one that is not based on neural networks but is a combination of the tree-based learners, and therefore requires only a tiny fraction of the computational cost to train.
-Table~\ref{table: computation time} provides the computation time measured in a single-core Intel Xeon Gold 6154 (3.00 GHz) CPU environment and shows our proposed boosting method is scalable for large $n$ and $d$ settings.
+{ A comparison of the predictive scores given by the boosting and the other NF methods is provided in Table~\ref{pred scores (real data)}, where our method is labeled as ``boostPM'' (which stands for ``boosting probability measures''). } Our unsupervised tree boosting is overall competitive with the NF methods and even shows the best predictive performance for two data sets (``POWER'' and ``AReM''). {Appendix~\ref{supp: tables and figures}} also provides a visual comparison of the training data sets and replicated data sets simulated from the fitted generative model, and it confirms that the distributional structures are successfully captured.
+It should be noted that among the considered methods, ours is the only one that is not based on neural networks but is a combination of the tree-based learners, and therefore requires only a tiny fraction of the computational cost to train. { Table~\ref{table: computation time} presents the computation time on the four large data sets measured in the same single-core environment and shows our method is substantially faster to train in large $n$ settings.
+Additional tables are provided in Appendix~\ref{supp: tables and figures} which show that the predictive performance of our boosting scarcely changes under different random seeds though the tree-constructing algorithm involves random splitting, and that the computation cost for simulation is much smaller compared to the cost for constructing the ensemble.}

-\subsection{Evaluating variable importance}
+\subsection{Evaluating Variable Importance}